 Our quality of life matters as well – we will not apologize for that.
 We have sacrificed much over the years, more than most will ever understand or appreciate – oh, the stories we could tell.
 That commitment should have mattered more to those who simply want to take pot-shots.
 We’re not perfect, no group or people are – but our motivation and proven intent has always been in the best interests of the animals.

-We have a 25 year long-standing as a high standard, integrity filled Rescue program that never cut corners, never did retail rescue, and never flipped dogs.
+We have a 26+ year long-standing as a high standard, integrity-filled Rescue program that never cut corners, never did retail rescue, and never flipped dogs.
 The animals never lacked for anything, we went up and beyond on all Vet care and training plus emotional and behavioural Rehabilitation.

 Each and every approved adoption was about the right matched personality fit placements.
 We did not rush, we were not desperate and we were patient.
 Our adoption success rates are not matched by any other.
 100% in over 10 years of operating and now almost 99% as we head into year 25.

-We look forward to continuing to work with you as we slowly transition through this next and closing chapter for Birch Haven Rescue & Rehabilitation Services.
+We look forward to continuing to work with you as we slowly transition through this next and to our final closing chapter for Birch Haven Rescue & Rehabilitation Services.

 Sean/Gwen & The BHRR Team